Last updated on: March 10th, 2023

 There is no legal requirement in California that an employer provides its employees with either paid or unpaid vacation time.
 However, if an employer does have an established policy, practice, or agreement to provide paid vacation, then certain restrictions are placed on the employer as to how it fulfills its obligation to provide vacation pay.
 Under California law, earned vacation time is considered wages, and vacation time is earned, or vests, as labor is performed.

 An employer can place a reasonable cap on vacation benefits that prevents an employee from earning vacation over a certain amount of hours.
 And, unless otherwise stipulated by a collective bargaining agreement, upon termination of employment all earned and unused vacation must be paid to the employee at his or her final rate of pay.
 In California, because paid vacation is a form of wages, it is earned as labor is performed.
-An employer’s vacation plan may provide for the earning of vacation benefits on a day-by-day, by the week, by the pay period, or some other period basis.
+An employer’s vacation plan may provide for the earning of vacation benefits on a day-by-day, by-the-week, by-the-pay period, or some other period basis.

 Special Leave